YoHaNoMe/Casting-Agency/README.md

 # Capstone Full Stack API
+The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.
 ## Getting Started
 ***Please Note that all the below steps are for running the Application locally***.
 You could completely ignore all the below steps and using `https://yussefcapstoneudacity.herokuapp.com/` domain with the specified Endpoint that you want.